4 indicted in alleged $99 million pharmacy fraud scheme

 NEWARK, N.J.
-(AP) - Two New York residents and two from New Jersey have been indicted in what authorities say was a $99 million fraud scheme involving pharmacies in both states.
+(AP) - Authorities say a $99 million fraud scheme involving pharmacies in New York and New Jersey has led to the indictment of four people.

-The four owned or worked for pharmacies in Union City, New Jersey and the Bronx.
+The four owned or worked for pharmacies in Union City, New Jersey, and the Bronx.
 They allegedly used bribes to get doctors to send them prescriptions.

 They allegedly were reimbursed for more than $65 million by Medicare, Medicaid and private insurers for medications they never sent to patients.